Plain English Summary

 The National Child Measurement Programme (NCMP) measures the height and weight of children in England in reception and year 6.
 Most NCMP teams give results to parents via a letter.
 Local Authorities are keen to demonstrate a positive impact of the letter.
 In Leicester, Leicestershire and Rutland the existing feedback letter invites children who are overweight or very overweight to attend a local weight management service called FLiC (Family Lifestyle Club).
 Uptake is low.
 The aim of this study is to test the impact of an enhanced results letter on uptake of lifestyle weight management services.
 We will also send a postal survey to parents to understand what other actions they have taken as a result of receiving the routine or enhanced feedback letter.
 This will be linked to the NCMP records.

 286 schools in Leicester, Leicestershire and Rutland - parent of child being measured

 What does the study involve?

-The 286 schools in Leicester, Leicestershire and Rutland will be randomly allocated to one of two groups: parents of year 6 children will receive a control letter (usual results letter) or an intervention letter (enhanced results letter).
-The control letter will be the same as the 2013/14 letter, updated for changes to the national guidelines.
-The intervention letter will include body images of children classified as underweight, healthy weight, overweight and very overweight to provide a visual marker for assessing children’s weight.
-Overweight and very overweight letters will also include a social norms statement about the number of overweight children in the area and more salient recommendations for uptake of weight management services.
+The 286 schools in Leicester, Leicestershire and Rutland are randomly allocated to one of two groups: parents of year 6 children receive a control letter (usual results letter) or an intervention letter (enhanced results letter).
+The control letter is the same as the 2013/14 letter, updated for changes to the national guidelines.
+The intervention letter includes body images of children classified as underweight, healthy weight, overweight and very overweight to provide a visual marker for assessing children’s weight.
+Overweight and very overweight letters also include a social norms statement about the number of overweight children in the area and more salient recommendations for uptake of weight management services.